pluralsight/guides/draft/microsoft-net/configuring-asp-net-identity/article.md

 ```

 ### Configuring Roles
-The last part of setting up our API layer will be to include different roles in our application.
-Again, we will use the ```Identity``` package with the custom DB Context, we have created.
+The next part of setting up our API layer will be to include different roles in our application.
+Again, we will use the ```Identity``` package with the custom DB Context that we have created.
 As you can see, our users are managed by the ```ApplicationUserManager``` and for the roles, we should have a similar entity called ```ApplicationRoleManager```.
 This time the class and its references are not scaffolded by the template and we should include them by writing a little bit of code.
 But before going to this step, let us register a the first user in our system.
 #### Registering User
 Run the project.
-As you can see, in the documentation of our API, we already have all endpoints of the scaffolded ```Account Controller```
+In the documentation of our API, we already have all endpoints of the scaffolded ```Account Controller```

 ![Register User Docs](https://raw.githubusercontent.com/pluralsight/guides/master/images/f9895a1f-8ab4-4406-b5e5-952e0cf6b0f4.png)